Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ## Overview (continued)

-Observations:
+There is no `String` primitive data type in Java.
+Instead, `String` is a predefined class that is written in Java code.

-- `float` and `double` are fundamentally inaccurate.
-Use `java.math.BigDecimal` for accuracy.
+There is no 'Arrays` primitive data type in Java.
+Instead, 'Arrays` is a predefined class that is written in java code.
-- there is no `String` primitive data type in Java. `String` is a `class` that is written in Java code.
+- It is a fundamental data structure in Java (more on this later in the course).

-- because it contains "primitive" data types that are not only `class` types, _Java is not a purely object-oriented language_.
+Because Java contains primitive data types that are not only `class` types, _Java is not a purely object-oriented language_.

 ---